rikimbili/rikimbili/README.md

 I’m Raciel, a Computer Science student at the University of Central Florida.
 I’m expecting to get my bachelor’s degree by Spring, 2024.

-I spend most of my free time building full-stack responsive web applications.
+I spend most of my free time building full-stack web applications.
 If you’re curious about what I’ve been working on lately, [take a peek at my projects!](https://raciel.dev/#projects)😉

 ---